Voxray Logo

 • astra_cone_vec: for arbitrary trajectories (matches the geometry definition of the Astra Toolbox).

 The circular format allows you to specify circular CT trajectories.
 This includes helix CT scans.
-It is enabled by setting dataset_subtype=circular in the dataset.ini file.
+It is enabled by setting type=circular in the dataset.ini file.

 In the following, we describe the content of each file.